dotnet/runtime/docs/coreclr/coding-guidelines/clr-code-guide.md

 You'll notice that the standalone versions are actually holders rather than simple statements.
 The intention was that these holders would assert again on scope exit to ensure that any backout holders are correctly restoring the mode.
 However, that exit check was disabled initially with the idea of enabling it eventually once all the backout code was clean.
 Unfortunately, the "eventually" has yet to arrive.
 As long as you use the GCX holders to manage mode changes, this shouldn't really be a problem.

-### Use OBJECTREF to refer to object references as it does automatic sanity checking.
+### <a name="2.1.9"/>2.1.9 Use OBJECTREF to refer to object references as it does automatic sanity checking

 The checked build inserts automatic sanity-checking every single time an OBJECTREF is manipulated.
 Under the retail build, OBJECTREF is defined as a pointer exactly as you'd expect.
 But under the checked build, OBJECTREF is defined as a "smart-pointer" class that sanity-checks the pointer on every operation.
 Also, the current thread is validated to be in cooperative GC mode.